raspberrypilearning/microbit-buttons/en/step_1.md

 --- task ---

-Add blocks to run when you press B.
+Add blocks to run when you press Button B.

 --- /task ---

 --- task ---

-Repeeat the above steps to add Button A+B to your workspace.
+Repeat the above steps to add Button A+B to your workspace.

 --- /task ---